-We can gladly report that such sacrilege will no longer occur as the man at the top, Volkswagen Group CEO Martin Winterkorn, has told Porsche that it will lead in developing new platforms for the Group’s next-generation of sports cars and luxury sedans.
+As hard as it is to believe, there were higher ups within the Volkswagen Group that wanted to see the iconic Porsche 911 adopt a modular vehicle platform engineered by another of the group’s brands, most likely Audi, to help reduce development costs and streamline production.
+We can gladly report that such sacrilege will no longer occur as the man at the top, CEO Martin Winterkorn, has told Porsche that it will lead in developing new platforms for the group’s next generation of sports cars and luxury sedans.

 The latest announcement will come as a major blow to Audi, which had lobbied significantly for the opportunity.
 It also quells fears that the role of the Porsche brand would be reduced now that it is under the control of the ever-expanding Volkswagen Group.